-I was working with the SieraWireless LTE device drivers recently and I got into a strange issue with one of the drivers called GobiSerial.
+I was working with the SieraWireless LTE device drivers recently.
+I encountered a strange issue with one of the drivers called GobiSerial.
 I have compiled this driver code in the same way as described here.
-But when I try to insert this in the Pi kernel I get the below error:
+Still, when I try to insert this into the Pi kernel, an error occurs.
+It results in the ensuing error:

 pi@raspberrypi:~ $ sudo insmod GobiSerial.ko